Bless Me, Ultima: John Jay High School (Hopewell Junction, New York)

 In October 1999, Deidra DiMaso was troubled when she read Bless Me, Ultima to her two daughters.
-She was prompted to challenge the book's placement in the high school's ninth grade curriculum at at John Jay High School in the Wappingers Central School District.
+She was prompted to challenge the book's placement in the high school's ninth grade curriculum at John Jay High School in the Wappingers Central School District.
 She addressed officials within the school and district and also spoke at a school board meeting in November of that year.
 Her reasoning was that the book “is full of sex and cursing”; she later expanded on her claims by saying “I asked the board members to please review all the books for any sexual content, violence, or foul language prior to any book becoming required reading.”
 Superintendent Wayne Gersen followed the standard protocol for addressing challenged materials.
 In November 1999, after a review by an ad hoc "Instructional Materials Review Committee" he accepted the recommendation of the committee to not ban the book.
 DiMaso appealed to the local school board, who denied her appeal in December 1999.
 The New York State Education Commissioner, Richard Paul Mills also denied a further appeal from DiMaso in June 2000.